Direct Mail Systems

 1. Do You Need Explicit Consent to Send Direct Mail?

 Article 6 of GDPR sets out six lawful bases for processing data, and whilst explicit consent is one option for businesses’ compliance with GDPR, the other is a legitimate interest.
-The ICO states that postal marketing does not require consent, however, if the customers’ name is being used on a flyer or letter you must have a lawful basis for using this personal data.
+The ICO states that postal marketing does not require consent, however, if the customer’s name is being used on a flyer or letter you must have a lawful basis for using this personal data.
+It is crucial to document your "Legitimate Interests Assessment" (LIA) before initiating any campaign.
+This LIA must balance your business's interest in sending the mail against the individual's fundamental rights to privacy.
+This careful consideration ensures that your use of data processing is proportionate and justifiable.

 2. What is Legitimate Interest?